Online wine websites get mixed reviews

 Online wine sales, garnered an estimated $4 billion in sales in 2011, according to BEM, which is forecasting that number to grow to $6.5 billion in 2012.

-Wine.com, WTSO.com, Invino.com, Vitius.com as well as others, rely on Twitter, Facebook and emails to get the word out about their products.
+Wine.com, WTSO.com WTSO.L, Invino.com, Vitius.com as well as others, rely on Twitter, Facebook and emails to get the word out about their products.

 "We're not necessarily for certain, highly sophisticated customers ...
 We want to make wine approachable and simple for our customers," said Elliot Arking, who along with his brother Joseph and son Jamie, run WTSO.com, which stands for Wine Til Sold Out.